 Two main things to watch out for on your tour to Afghanistan is not to bring anything political (books, flags etc), and don’t bring a drone - unless you have explicit permission and a license.

-Attempting to sneak in any drone equipment may result in serious punishment, including detention in the country and hefty fines.
+Attempting to sneak in any drone equipment may result in punishment, including detention in the country and hefty fines.

 In Afghanistan, social customs, religious practices, and local etiquette are deeply rooted and essential to observe.